inventree/InvenTree/docs/docs/extend/plugins.md

 ### Plugin Base Class

-Custom plugins must inherit from the [InvenTreePlugin class](https://github.com/inventree/InvenTree/blob/2d1776a151721d65d0ae007049d358085b2fcfd5/InvenTree/plugin/plugin.py#L204).
+Custom plugins must inherit from the [InvenTreePlugin class]({{ sourcefile("src/backend/InvenTree/plugin/plugin.py") }}).
 Any plugins installed via the methods outlined above will be "discovered" when the InvenTree server launches.

 !!! warning "Namechange"
     The name of the base class was changed with `0.7.0` from `IntegrationPluginBase` to `InvenTreePlugin`.
 While the old name is still available till `0.8.0` we strongly suggest upgrading your plugins.
 Deprecation warnings are raised if the old name is used.